 How you feel about yourself affects every aspect of your life.

-Anxiety, Low Mood, and Self-Esteem issues can hold you back from fully being yourself, there might be times when you feel disconnected from life, yourself and those around you.
+Anxiety, Depression and Low Self-Esteem issues can hold you back from fully being yourself, there might be times when you feel disconnected from life, yourself and those around you.
 Self-doubt, dread or negative thoughts about yourself and your abilities may prevent you from moving forward in your personal life or career.

 Perhaps you are troubled by your past experiences or current situation, have a difficult relationship with yourself or others.
 You might feel quite alone, out of place or misunderstood, find yourself withdrawing, or putting on a brave face.